-To estimate the erosion hazard rating of any plan or portion thereof, the RPF or supervised designee shall follow the procedures and requirements contained in Board Technical Rule Addendum # 1, dtd.
-February 1st, 1990.
+To estimate the erosion hazard rating of any plan or portion thereof, the RPF or supervised designee shall follow the procedures and requirements contained in Board Technical Rule Addendum #1, dated February 1st, 1990.
 Appropriate weights for the factors in the Estimated Surface Soil Erosion Hazard, Form I, in the Addendum shall be calculated and the factors shall be summed to give the rating.
 A copy of the calculations from Form I shall be attached to the timber harvesting plan.
-A copy of the Board Technical Rule Addendum # 1 can be obtained from the State Board of Forestry at the Resources Building, 1416 9th Street, Room 1506-14, Sacramento, CA 95814.
+A copy of the Board Technical Rule Addendum #1 can be obtained from the State Board of Forestry at the Resources Building, 1416 9th Street, Room 1506-14, Sacramento, CA 95814.

-912.7, 932.7, 952.7 Resource Conservation Standards for Minimum Stocking912.7, 932.7, 952.7 Resource Conservation Standards for Minimum Stocking [All Districts, note (b)(1)(D)]
+912.7, 932.7, 952.7 Resource Conservation Standards for Minimum Stocking [All Districts, note (b)(1)(D)]